mingfaichen/r2d_compression/README.md

 <!-- ![SPF](https://github.com/mingfaichen/r2dcompression/blob/main/architecture/SPF.jpg){:height="50%" width="50%"} -->

 ## Experimental results
-To better illustrate the capability of cross-modal redundancy extraction of our proposed SPF module.
-We conducted experiments with two quality levels of RGB images, defined as *High*  and *Low*.
+To better illustrate the roboustness of our proposed SPF module, we trained our proposed framework with two quality levels of RGB images, defined as *High*  and *Low*.
 The corresponding PSNR and bpp of different levels for both backbones are shown at the following table:

 *mbt2018*: